Wentril/kubernetes_workshop/course.md

 no
 ```

-Also as we have setup the role to allow only read operations on Pods, `Bob` is not able to create or delete Pods in the `dev` namespace:
+Also as we have set up the role to allow only read operations on Pods, `Bob` is not able to create or delete Pods in the `dev` namespace:

 ```bash
 kubectl auth can-i create pods --namespace dev --as bob